VON0000/VON0000/README.md

  This is ZHANG Lu. 😁

-I'm an undergraduate student majoring in  `Aerospace Propulsion Engineering`. 👩‍🎓
+I'm a student majoring in  `Aerospace Propulsion Engineering`. 👩‍🎓

 I'm studying at `Civil Aviation University of China`. ✈